Statistical properties for mixing Markov chains with applications to dynamical systems

-for all $\varphi \in \Escr$ and $n \in \N$.
-This is equivalent to a spectral gap for the Markov operator $\Qop \colon \Escr\to\Escr$, between the simple eigenvalue $1$ and the rest of the spectrum of $\Qop$ (which is contained in the unit circle).
+for some constants $C<\infty$ and $\sigma \in (0, 1)$.
+This is equivalent to a spectral gap for the Markov operator $\Qop \colon \Escr\to\Escr$, between the simple eigenvalue $1$ and the rest of the spectrum of $\Qop$, which is contained in the unit disk (thus $\Qop$ is quasi-compact and simple on $\Escr$).
 The spectral gap property is widely used to establish statistical properties for dynamical systems (see~\cite[Chapter 5]{DK-book} for its use in conjunction with the Markov operator and~\cite{Baladi, Liverani} for the transfer operator).

 We introduce the following weaker version of strong mixing.